|

 It is

-known that nerve damage can cause painful hearing, in brain damage or
+known that nerve damage can cause painful hearing both in brain damage or

 cochlear damage.